ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

 These differences highlight the challenge of evaluating player sentiment in a consistent way.
 Each metric provides a piece of the puzzle, but none offers the full picture.
 This tension points to the need for more robust, composite measurements—an effort we take up in the next section, where we move toward defining appreciation and popularity as integrated, quantifiable outcomes.

+Beyond the general trends, some games exhibit striking discrepancies between critic and user evaluations.
+In our dataset, we found a substantial number of titles where the difference between the two scores exceeds 20 points on a 100-point scale—sometimes even more than 30.

 <figure>
   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/metacritic_score_difference.json"></vegachart>